AzMoo/django-okta-auth/README.md

 In the Okta admin console create your application with the following steps:

-1. Click `Create New App`
+1. Click `Create New Create App Integration`
-2. Choose the `Web` platform
-3. Choose the `OpenID Connect` Sign on method
+2. Choose the `OIDC - OpenID Connect` Sign on method
+3. Choose the `Web Application` type
-4. Click the `Create` button
+4. Click the `Next` button
 5. Give the application a name and choose a logo if desired
 6. Add the URL to the login view as defined in the previous section, eg. `http://localhost:8000/accounts/login/`
+7. Select your preferred Controlled access type
-7. Click the `Save` button
+8. Click the `Save` button
-8. In the General Settings of the application click edit and check `Authorization Code` and the `Refresh Token` under `Allowed grant types`.
+9. In the General Settings of the application click edit and check `Authorization Code` and the `Refresh Token` under `Grant type`.
-9. Save the settings
+10. Save the settings
-10. Take note of the `Client ID` and the `Client secret` in the Client Credentials for use in the next section.
+11. Take note of the `Client ID` and the `Client secret` in the Client Credentials for use in the next section.
 It is important to note that the `Client secret` is confidential and under no circumstances should be exposed publicly.

 ### Django Okta Settings